 As a result, pure raw honey has anti-inflammatory properties and many health benefits.
 Due to the enzymes that honey bees produce, raw honey also has anti-bacterial properties.

 Raw honey also contains pollen.
 Bee pollen contains around 250 beneficial compounds and has many impressive nutritional and health benefits.
 Germany even recognizes it as natural medicine.

-That’s because organic normally means that honey came from an organic farm.
+That’s because organic normally means that honey comes from an organic farm.
 However, it may have still gone through processing that has removed pollen and altered the composition of the honey.
 Raw, on the other hand, means that honey has not been pasteurized or otherwise processed.

 So, we advise you to look into local honey producers to get your hands on some pure honey and enjoy all its health benefits.
 Keep in mind that raw honey can thicken and crystallize.
-It is still good honey that is safe to eat; so, don’t worry.
+It is still good honey that is safe to eat.
+So, don’t worry.

 5. Maple Syrup

 Pure maple syrup also is a high-calorie product that contains a high amount of sugar, yet it contains some vitamins, minerals, and antioxidants.

 Yet, just like with honey, it’s important to get real pure maple syrup.
 Otherwise, you may be getting maple-flavored syrup that contains high-fructose corn syrup, refined sugar, or other artificial ingredients that are not good for you.

 Artificial sweeteners are sugar substitutes that taste sweet but do not have as many calories and do not raise blood sugar levels.
 Some of the most common are aspartame, acesulfame potassium, also known as acesulfame K, sucralose, saccharin, xylitol, and others.